Frequently Asked Questions

 Yes, it is valid since 09/08/2005: Credit for courses which have been taken within seven years of acceptance into the MPA program, and have been approved by the faculty, will be applied to the student’s record.

 We also have a policy on credit for prior learning.
 No more than 6 credits are accepted toward the MPA program under this policy.
-Please check with PA Department Chair about it.
+Please check with the program director.

-For information about the transfer of credits department policy, please contact the PA Department Chair.
-Also, check the Graduate Studies’ website about on pre-admission and other questions.
+For information about the transfer of credits policy, please contact the program director.

 Yes!
-You may take a single class in this program by applying to the program as a credit non-degree special student.
-See Applying as a Special Student.
+You may take a single class in this program by applying to the program as a non-degree special student.
+Learn more at the Graduate School site.
 Special student status does not allow that the applicant receives financial aid.
 Students can take up to 12 credits on a special student status that could apply toward the MPA program.

 MPA Degree